-The answer is immediately obvious when you go to Protonmail’s website: their whole differentiation strategy is that they’re like Gmail but without the creepy data gathering.
-That’s how they differentiate themselves and there’s clearly a growing need for it.
+The answer is immediately obvious when you go to Protonmail’s website: their basic pitch is that they’re like Gmail but without the creepy data gathering.
+In other words, Protonmail's competitive advantage is privacy.
+It's how they differentiate themselves from other companies and there’s clearly a growing need for it.

 How about Cursed?
 The image they use is literally a woman (Katherine Langford who plays Nimue) with a sword.
 It’s immediately obvious that they’re offering a retelling of the Arthurian legend with a strong female lead and they emphasize that in many different ways: